What to Teach When in Children's Choir: Younger Elementary

 If you can relate to any of this, then this course is for you.

-Non-Salesy Ways to Recruit and Sustain Your Music Ministry
+How to Recruit and Sustain Your Church Music Program

-Growing a church music program is an important part of what we do as directors and leaders.
-In building a program, we’re building a place where people of all ages and walks of life can come and learn and grow.
-We’re creating a safe environment for them to explore and discover and feel loved and supported and encouraged.
+Growing a church music program is an important part of your work as a director and leader.
+You’re building a place where people of all ages and walks of life can come and learn and grow.
+You’re creating a safe environment for them to explore and discover and feel loved and supported and encouraged.

 How to Create a Seamless, Joyful Experience for Your Preschool Choir